collective/plone.jsonapi.core/README.rst

 Compatibility
 -------------

-The plone.jsonapi.core_ should work with Plone_ 3 and 4.
+The plone.jsonapi.core_ should work with Plone_ 3, 4 and 5 on Python 3.

 .. note:: Users of Plone_ 3 should pin the versions of simplejson_ and Werkzeug_.